 - Prevent ignition of leaking natural gas.
-Even a small spark can ignite natural gas.
+Even a tiny spark from a light switch or phone is enough to ignite accumulated natural gas and cause an explosion.
 Do not use or allow others to use electrically powered devices, including doorbells and garage door openers, in the vicinity of a leak. - When natural gas is involved in an emergency, contact Dominion Energy. - Park emergency vehicles away and upwind from the area of a natural gas emergency.
-Do not park over manholes or storm drains or under utility lines. - · Evacuate the area and be alert for migrating or accumulating gas. - Do not ventilate natural gas until the supply is off and all personnel are out of the structure.
+Do not park over storm drains or manholes or near potential natural gas-filled structures.
+Turn off the vehicle. - Evacuate the area and be alert for migrating or accumulating natural gas. - Do not ventilate natural gas until the supply is off and all personnel are out of the structure.
 Open windows only from outside.
-Stay out of the structure if gas accumulates.
-Remember that gas can accumulate in storm drains and construction trenches as well as in structures. - Turn off natural gas service using an above ground valve near the residential meter or at an appliance supply line only.
-Never handle underground valves or relief vents. - When natural gas is burning, let it burn and protect area exposures.
-Remember, water is not effective for extinguishing gas fires and may flood gas lines.
+Stay out of the structure if natural gas accumulates.
+Remember that gas can accumulate in storm drains as well as in structures. - Turn off natural gas service using an above ground valve near the residential meter or at an appliance supply line only.
+NEVER operate system valves (above or below ground), including relief valves, which are designed to release natural gas in the event of system over-pressurization. - When natural gas is burning, do NOT attempt to extinguish it unless lives are in danger.
+Protect area exposures.
+Remember, water is not effective for extinguishing natural gas fires and may flood natural gas lines.
 Your incident commander and utility personnel will tell you how to proceed.